ludicast/saki/README.markdown

 ## Ruby 1.9.2

-To work with Ruby 1.9.2 the `where` function take procs but not lambdas.
+To work with Ruby 1.9.2 the `where` function takes procs but not lambdas.

 ## Thanks